Things That Rhyme With Seen

 • /n/ represents the alveolar nasal consonant sound.

 This phonetic breakdown guides us in our search for words sharing similar sounds.
-Perfect rhymes require an identical vowel sound and ending consonant sound.
+On the flip side, perfect rhymes require an identical vowel sound and ending consonant sound.
 Finding these perfect matches for "seen" proves to be a surprisingly difficult task.

 Perfect Rhymes: The Holy Grail of Rhyming